Rep. Bill Johnson concerned following cyberattack on Colonial Pipeline

-He says it’s not the first major hack like this we’ve had, but, if we aren’t well prepared, it may not be the last.
+He said it’s not the first major hack like this we’ve had, but if we aren’t well prepared it may not be the last.

 The Colonial Pipeline froze operations for a time, and it’s now up and running.
 45% of the East Coast rely on it, and Congressman Johnson only hopes the government steps it up.

-Currently, GasBuddy.com tells us 88% of gas stations are out of fuel in Washington D.C, half are out in Virginia, and 42% of Maryland stations are dry.
+Currently, GasBuddy.com reports 88% of gas stations are out of fuel in Washington D.C, half are out in Virginia, and 42% of Maryland stations are dry.